“What’s the password?”

 Hidden bars, AKA speakeasies, are becoming more prevalent in JAX and those in the know can find them behind clothing boutiques, vape shops and even other bars.
 The bars’ hidden mystique just adds to the experience.

-Take for instance, Buchner’s Bierhalle in Murray Hill.
 This German bar requires patrons to walk through the storefront for Blackhat Vapor Co. to reach the bar.
 Once inside, the European ambiance is evident from the heavy wooden bar and furniture to the wallpaper and music.
 The knowledgeable staff are happy to recommend a glass of “wein” or a “bier” which could be enjoyed in the bar or the outdoor biergarten.
 Don’t sleep on the food in this spot either – the bar features plenty of bar snacks and meals including, of course, an assortment of würsts and schnitzels.

 Grape & Grain Exchange in San Marco may look like a typical package store with a small bar, but slide the shelf on the back wall aside and discover a totally different vibe in The Parlour.
 Whereas the exterior-facing Grape & Grain is bright and airy, The Parlour is adorned with dim lighting, a dark wooden bar, purple velvet curtains and a small stage complete with a vintage piano.
 Live music performs from time to time and seasonal craft cocktails with small-batch spirits like absinthe are concocted in “garden-to-bar” fashion.